-Does that word Bordeaux conjure up mental pictures of France and acres and acres of grape vines?
-Or does it remind you of great evenings by the fire with a glass of wine – sharing a glass of wine with dinner and friends or just relaxing after a long day.
+Cruising the wine region of Bordeaux will conjure up mental pictures of France and acres and acres of grape vines; remind you of great evenings by the fire with a glass of wine; sharing a glass of wine with dinner and friends or just relaxing after a long day.

 Well, taking a river cruise to the Wine Region of Bordeaux will surpass anything you can imagine.

 View of the vineyards at Chateau de la Riviere Estate and Winery